W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 03b - Arrays.md

 ### Program 5: More for loops with an array

-Modify 1C to use two for-loops instead of two while-loops.
+Modify Program 3 to use two for-loops instead of two while-loops.

 Make sure to put this code in the Program5() function.